Understand Your Stress

 have a lot to do with our choices in life, such as trying to raise three children and have two jobs, working for a company that demands too much, or struggling to pay off that expensive vacation that you really couldn’t afford.

-HANDLING OUR ENVIRONMENT
+HANDLING OUR

 Te way we cope with stressful events like those described above is really a part of our personalities.
 As with any personality characteristic, your general stress level has two major components: genetics and environment.
 Researchers are still trying to pinpoint the exact genetic component to stress.